 When I left the café, the rain turned to snow and the streets and shops looked like scene out of a Christmas card.
 Time to do some souvenir hunting.
 I picked up woolens and chocolate, stopping at several different shops.

-One dress shop intrigued me because of their window display of vintage-style dresses.
+One dress shop intrigued me because of its window display of vintage-style dresses.
 The full skirts make great choices for contra and swing dance.
-I immediately liked one of the dresses on display and asked the sales girl if there were others.
+I immediately liked one of the dresses on display and asked the salesgirl if there were others.
 She replied that the seamstresses had only made that one . . . turns out they sew the dresses right there on the premises!
 The dress fit perfectly and wasn’t that expensive for a small boutique.

 With my lovely dress and souvenirs in my backpack, time to walk back to the hotel.
 Tomorrow I have to wake up at 5am to catch the bus to the airport.
 Coincidently, as I passed this church, I’m reminded of my destination tomorrow.

 I searched the Internet but could not find the link between the name of this church and the City of Brotherly Love.
 Anybody?

 In a week’s time, I have come to love Iceland.
 The scenery is spectacular: the snow-covered mountains, the jagged lava fields, the blue waters of the surrounding harbors, and the ever-changing sky.
 On this day rain drenched the streets all morning, followed by sleet and then large snowflakes.
 The sun came out from behind the mist and within an hour hail fell from above.
 The vast stretches of a snowy wilderness feel desolate, but the stillness offers comfort.
 It seems that humans would never be able to disturb these landscapes, well, except for global warming.